 And I didn't tell Him to stop.

 I didn't cry out, "Jesus!
 Don't read any more words!
 You don't deserve to have such filth on your lips!
 Jesus, STOP!
-It was my sin so I'll take the seat and finish doing this awful thing".
+It was my bad so I'll take the cross and finish reading those awful lyrics".

 I didn't want to own it.